Gladys Pearl Baker: 1926-33: Norma Jeane's early years

 In the summer of 1933, Baker bought a small house in Hollywood with a loan from the Home Owners' Loan Corporation and moved her daughter in with her.
 They shared the house with lodgers, actors George and Maude Atkinson and their daughter, Nellie.
-In the summer, while Baker worked at a film lab, Norma Jeane spent the days at theatres watching films.
+In the summer, while Baker worked at a film lab, Norma Jeane spent the days at theaters watching films.

+1933-46: Mental issues

-In the fall of 1933, Baker's son Jackie died of kidney disease, and her mother blamed her for living.
+In August 1933, Norma Jeane lived with Baker and a British couple named George and Maud Atkinson in her mother's house, and Grace looked after Baker's and Norma Jeane's affairs.
+In the fall of 1933, Baker's son Jackie died of kidney disease, and Baker blamed Norma Jeane for living.
 Her studio went on strike weeks later.
+Around this time, Baker and Norma Jeane moved in with Grace and her husband, Doc Goddard.
 Baker learned in October 1933 that her grandfather Tilford Hogan killed himself.
 In late 1933, Baker had become very upset when she learned that Norma Jeane had been sexually abused.
-Baker also became despondent and inconsolable believing that she would likely suffer from mental illness as had her parents and grandfather.
-She may have also been depressed over neglect of her children.
-Norma Jeane and Grace cared for her and tried to comfort her, but Baker continued to cry and was not getting the rest she needed.
+Baker also became despondent and inconsolable believing that she would likely experience mental illness like her parents and grandfather.
+She may have also been depressed for having neglected her children.
+Norma Jeane and Grace cared for her and tried to comfort her, but Baker continued to cry and failed to get the rest she needed.
 She received medicine from a neurologist, but she had violent reactions to the psychotropic drugs.
-In January 1934, Baker had a mental breakdown and was diagnosed with paranoid schizophrenia.
-After several months in a rest home, she was committed to the Los Angeles General Hospital.
-She was considered incompetent to take care of herself.

-For a time, Norma Jeane lived with the Atkinsons in her mother's house, and Grace looked after Baker's and Norma Jeane's affairs.
-She took Norma Jeane to the movies and supervised her care on a near daily basis.
-Occasionally Baker was able to visit with Grace and Norma Jeane on the weekends, but she would be quiet and sad.
-Norma Jeane later said, "My mother never really made any effort to be with me.
-I don't think I existed for her."
+As Baker's condition worsened, the Goddards sent Norma Jeane to live with the Atkinsons while they tried to figure out what to do.